Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 Further study optionsM761 Master of Business Analytics

 Qualified business analysts are attracting well above average salaries globally across all sectors, from government and information technology to health settings.
-Advertised roles include Reporting Analyst, Business Systems Analyst, Operations Analyst, Business Intelligence Analysts right through to specialised disciplines such as Geoinformatics Data Analyst and See-Ice Data Analyst.
+Possible roles for business analysts include:

 Course learning outcomes